Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 JapanesePod101: Tons of High Quality Material

 JapanesePod101 is quite possibly the most well put together language learning product we’ve tested.
-It has literally thousands of audio and video lessons, and detailed pdf’s with useful cultural context, and intuitively designed lesson plans to help teach Japanese efficiently.
+It offers thousands of audio and video lessons, detailed PDFs with useful cultural context, and intuitively-designed lesson plans that efficiently teach Japanese.
 In our opinion, JapanesePod101 is the clear and definitive winner in Japanese language instruction.

 Rocket Japanese: A Well-Designed Course

-Rocket Japanese is a close second, and provides a quality product that is well researched, logical, and provides tangible results.
+Rocket Japanese is a close second, providing a high-quality, well-researched, logical product that delivers tangible results.
 One of its main selling points is that it provides many useful lessons in the complex world of Japanese grammar.
 Japanese grammar and sentence structure bear almost no similarities to English, and Rocket Japanese teaches that system efficiently.
 This is completely devoid in the Rosetta Stone Japanese program.

 Rosetta Stone Japanese Pricing

-Rosetta Stone is definitely not cheap – most of the online criticisms are about the price.
-However, they have lowered the price in recent years and there’s now a few different options to choose from:
+Rosetta Stone is definitely not cheap and most of the online criticisms are about the price.
+However, they have lowered the price in recent years and there are now a few different options to choose from:

 They also offer a 30-day money-back guarantee if you are not satisfied with the program.